Art and Design graduate destinations

 Placements and work experience

-As well as placements, our students gain experience on live projects and commissions.
-There are plenty more opportunities to get experience through volunteering, part-time work and internships.
-Whatever path our students choose the careers service can find experience that fits their brief.
+As well as placements, our students gain experience on live projects, commissions and competitions.
+There are plenty more opportunities to get experience through volunteering, part-time work and paid internships.
+Whatever path our students choose, the careers service can find experience that fits their brief.

 We encourage students to take part in industry competitions.
 Students have gained national and international recognition through these.
 We also arrange specific UWE awards and bursaries including: